BorX/iptables-init/README.md

 lrwxrwxrwx 1 root root    8 juil.
 6 15:28 98_clear -> ../clear/
 ```

-It's easy to change this mode or to create a new mode
+It's easy to change this profile or to create a new profile
 ```
-cp -a /etc/iptables/init/modes/start/ /etc/iptables/init/modes/new_mode/
+cp -a /etc/iptables/init/profiles/start/ /etc/iptables/init/profiles/new_profile/
 ```